tannerrobinaugh/Salesforce-Deployment-Generator/README.md

 The command executes as follows:

+1. Asks if this is a dry run or real deployment.
+If this is a dry run, then nothing is saved to the target org.
-1. Asks if you would like to run no tests, all tests, or specified tests
+2. Asks if you would like to run no tests, all tests, or specified tests.
-2. If you select no tests or all tests, a deployment is started with the appropriate option.
+3. If you select no tests or all tests, a deployment is started with the appropriate option.
-3. If you select specified tests, then you are prompted to enter the tests you would like to run.
+4. If you select specified tests, then you are prompted to enter the tests you would like to run.
 These tests must be comma separated with no spaces.
-4. The output from this deployment is displayed in an output window called Salesforce Deployment Compilation Report.
+5. The output from this deployment is displayed in an output window called Salesforce Deployment Compilation Report.

 ## Settings